mdanb/aging_rna_seq_metaanalysis/README.md

 Inside the container, in the directory `/root`, you'll notice that there are 5 directories.
 One of them (`common_datastore`) is just a directory to store some data, while 4 of these correspond to the "high-level" tasks that we need to perform:

-1. query (the NCBI databases), download, and process the gene expression data.
+1. Query (the NCBI databases), download, and process the gene expression data.
 This step needs to be done no matter whether you choose to proceed to option 2 and/or option 3 below.
 2. (Optional) Build machine learning models to predict the longevity class (long, short, normal lived).
-3. (Optional) perform a traditional differential expression analysis to discover longevity gene/gene modules, bypassing the predictive modeling step.
+3. (Optional) Perform a traditional differential expression analysis to discover longevity gene/gene modules, bypassing the predictive modeling step.

 The directories `query_download_process_data`, `longevity_prediction`, and `differential_expression_analysis` in this Github repository - which are pretty much equivalent to the directories you see in the container - contain READMEs with instructions for the above mentioned tasks, respectively.